-Subsequent to October 2, 2021, Lincoln Park purchased an aggregate of 650,000 shares of our common stock for a net purchase price of \$4.8 million under the Second 2021 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln Park an aggregate of 9,111 shares of our common stock as additional commitment shares in noncash transactions.
+Lincoln Park an aggregate of 20,809 shares of our common stock as additional commitment shares in noncash transactions.
+During the first quarter of 2022, Lincoln Park purchased an aggregate of 300,000 shares of our common stock for a net purchase price of \$1.8 million under the Second 2021 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 3,387 shares of our common stock as additional commitment shares in noncash transactions